SNHU-CS/CS-330/module04/mod4_tutorials.md

             Pitch = -89.0f;
     }

-    // update Front, Right and Up Vectors using the updated Euler angles updateCameraVectors();
+    // Update Front, Right, and Up Vectors using the updated Euler angles. updateCameraVectors();
 }
 ```